NGonline/Notes/Linux.md

 - List the Kerberos tickets held in a credentials cache, or the keys held in a keytab file.

 ## ln
 - `ln t l` creates a link to `t` with the name `l`.
 It differs from `cp` in not copying the contents of the file.
 Both files point to the same physical blocks.
 If one of them is deleted, the other still works.
+If all links are removed, the file content will be removed.
 - `ln -s` creates soft link.
 If the origin file is deleted, the link file will still exists but empty.

 ## locale